 Academic Honors.
 Students enrolled on a part-time basis will not be eligible to graduate or receive a diploma from the District or receive academic honors (for example, class rank and honor roll) except to the extent the student meets all requirements of the District’s policies for such, including attainment of minimum credits and semesters of attendance.

 Extracurricular Activities.
 Any student who is a resident of the District and who is enrolled in a school which elects pursuant to section 79-1601 not to meet accreditation or approval requirements may participate in any of the District’s extracurricular activity programs to the same extent and subject to the same requirements, conditions, and procedures as a full-time student in the District.
+Non-resident students may only be admitted on a part-time basis or permitted to participate in a school-sponsored extracurricular activity when required by law.
 The District’s Activities Director will coordinate with the student’s parent or guardian to secure assurances of compliance with these expectations.
-Any student covered by this subsection must enroll in no more and no less than five credit hours through the District in any semester.
+Any student covered by this subsection must enroll in five credit hours through the District in the semester in which the student participates in an extracurricular activity.
 There shall be no preference given to any student participating in any extracurricular activity based off their status as a full-time or part-time student.
 Part-time students will be expected to comply with the same or similar expectations as full-time students to participate in any activity, including team rules.
 Participation in activities that are subject to the bylaws of the Nebraska School Activities Association (NSAA) will be limited to those students who meet the NSAA bylaws.

 Legal Reference: Neb.
 Rev. Stat.
 Sec.
 79-2,136 and Sec.
 79-526